I felt like I had myself walked into a visualization

 Commissioned by ADN Gallery.

-This project is being exhibited at ADN Platform, Sant Cugat del Vallès (Spain)
+This project was exhibited at ADN Platform, Sant Cugat del Vallès (Spain)

 The story of a moment when all human beings could understand each other and they even agreed to build a tower that could reach the sky is told in the Bible.
 When God knew that, he punished all them for their insolence.
 Since then, the ghost of language is in their voices.
 Since then, we don’t understand each other.